ramiefathy/SkinScore/USER_PREFERENCES.md

-# User Project Preferences for SkinScore App
+# User Project Preferences for SkinScores App

 This document tracks observed and confirmed user preferences to guide the development of the SkinScore application.